chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 The script includes an optional fast video compression feature that converts all video files to MP4 format optimized for Telegram streaming.
 This feature:

-- Uses compatible ffmpeg settings for proper metadata and duration display
+- Uses enhanced ffmpeg settings to ensure proper metadata, thumbnails, and duration display
 - Converts all video files regardless of their format or size
 - Optimizes videos for Telegram's streaming capabilities
+- Ensures compatibility with Telegram's video requirements (H.264 baseline profile, proper pixel format, even dimensions)
+- Fixes common issues with black thumbnails and 00:00 duration display
+- Validates video files before processing using ffprobe
+- Only processes videos that need processing (skips already compliant MP4 files when possible)

 To enable this feature, set `TRANSCODE_ENABLED=true` in your `secrets.properties` file.